Game Comonads & Generalised Quantifiers: Coalgebras and Decompositions

 \subsection{Preliminary results on extended tree decompositions}

 Before proving the main result of this section we present two results which establish some basic facts about this new type of decomposition.
 The first establishes the equivalence of width $k$, arity $1$ extended tree decompositions with ordinary tree decompositions of width $k$.
+This is interesting as we recall from~\cite{Abramsky2017} that tree decompositions of width $k$ correspond to coalgebras of $\T{k+1}$ whereas we will see in Theorem~\ref{thm:coalgebra} that coalgebras of $\G{1,k}$ give extended tree decompositions of arity $1$ and width $k$.
+In this light, this result can be seen as demonstrating the extra strength of $\G{1,k}$ over $\T{k}$.

 \begin{lem} A relational structure $\str{A}$ has a tree decomposition of width $k$ if, and only if, it has an extended tree decomposition of width $k$ and arity 1 \end{lem}

 \begin{proof}

 ($\implies$) Without loss of generality we can assume that $(T, \beta)$ is a tree decomposition such that for all $t \in T$ $|\beta(t)| = k+1$ and if $t^{\prime}$ is a child of $t$ in $T$ then $|\beta(t) \cap \beta(t^{\prime})| = k$.
 We now show how to transform such a tree decomposition into an extended decomposition $(T^{\prime}, \beta^{\prime}, \gamma)$ of width $k$ and arity $1$.